KobayashiComputing/DailyDues/dev_diary.md

 Finally (for today), created a function 'update_main_window()' to call whenever the tasklist changes.
 It creates a new window over the old one, paints it, and then closes the old window.

+## 2025-09-22: (Monday)
+Finished the 'Task - Delete' functionality, which included some updates to a couple of other functions.
+The 'New Task' and 'Delete Task' functionality is now completely working.